New mural by Emily Chu comes to Millennium Place in February

 Like Special Olympics Alberta, inclusion is at the heart of moonGARDEN.
 Lucion founder and CEO, Bernard Duguay, draws a visual connection between moonGARDEN and set theory, which is a mathematical concept that uses circles to illustrate how different groups of numbers belong together.
 As a metaphor, set theory demonstrates that regardless of differences, there is room for everyone within a community.

 Established in 2014, Strathcona County's quickly growing public art program encompasses over 40 major public art commissions.
 Public art is integral to the County’s pursuit of a vibrant and healthy place to live, work and visit.

-The County's Interior Art Collection consists of hundreds of paintings, drawings, sculptures, photographs, and many other unique mediums.
+The County's art collection consists of hundreds of paintings, drawings, sculptures, photographs, and many other unique mediums.
 See these artworks installed in public spaces throughout the county, or browse the collection online.

 Calls for artists

 From February 24-26, Strathcona County is honoured to host the 2023 Special Olympics Alberta Winter Games.
 Over 1,200 athletes, staff and volunteers from across the province will come together for a weekend of competitive sporting events and fun.

 In connection with the Games, Strathcona County is seeking entries from local and regional artists/artisans to provide hand-made gift items for the purpose of recognizing the support of Games contributors.